sorbet/sorbet/website/docs/error-reference.md

 ## 5068

-Sorbet requires that class or module definitions be namespaced unambiguously.
+Sorbet requires that class, module or constant definitions be namespaced unambiguously.
 For example, in this code:

 ```ruby
 # typed: true